VLety/fastApiProject/README.md

 > [!WARNING]
 > Do not use the project default SECRET_KEY for production environment!

-> [!CAUTION]
-> SECRET_KEY is very important data from security point of view, and we must keep it safe.
 #### Let's go to our project catalog
 ```
 cd fastApiProject